Sexual Harassment Prevention Training For Management, Supervisors and Employees

 All employers are obligated to maintain a harassment-free workplace for its employees at all times.

 Managers and supervisors must be aware of their responsibilities and accountability for failure to prevent and correct sexual harassment in the workplace.
 Part of their responsibilities includes learning to recognize sexual harassment and the appropriate corrective actions to take in the event of an occurrence.
-As always, implementing preventative measures is the best tool to eliminate sexual harassment.
+As always, implementing sexual harassment prevention training measures is the best tool to eliminate sexual harassment.

 In addition to the legal implications, sexual harassment destroys the work environment and can affect anyone in any job, not just women.
 In fact, statistics show that 16% of claims are filed by males.
 The anxiety and frustration experienced by victims can impact their quality of life not to mention the quality of their work.
 As an employer, part of your legal and moral obligation is to maintain a workplace free of sexual harassment.
 By allowing harassment to flourish in your workplace, you will pay a high price in terms of poor employee morale, low productivity, and litigation.